turingschool/backend-curriculum-site/module1/lessons/working_with_files_part_2.md

 ## File Writing with Unix & Ruby
 #### Compare

-Using a chart compare commands in Unix & Ruby
+Using a chart, compare commands in Unix & Ruby

 |  | Unix Commands | Ruby Commands |